 Conscious Sedation Dentistry

-What Is conscious sedation?
+What is used in conscious sedation?